TomGiaco/Simple-Interpreter/README.md

    - The rows must be enumerated in **lexicographic order**.
    - In other words, if there are `n` variables, the first `n` columns are treated as a binary integer (with the first column corresponding to the **first-declared variable** and the **most significant bit**).
    - This binary integer increases monotonously from one row to the next.

+## How to run it?
+"python3 table.py your_file.txt" where your file should have the preceding commands.
+I put some examples files in folder "input".